jakebodea/California-COVID-Statistics-Visualization/README.md

 ## Loading the project

-Greetings, thank you for viewing my project.
 Please make sure that the files are all downloaded and in the same folder, afterwhich COVID_Visualization.py must be ran via the terminal:

 _python COVID_Visualization.py [deaths/cases] [county]_
 * Note that there are command line arguments.